-21 Day Kruger, East Coast and Cape Town Adventure
+21 Day Kruger and Garden Route to Cape Town Adventure

 Are beautiful coastlines and taking in nature your cup of tea, then why not join us on this amazing trip?

 This 21 day adventure tour starts off in Johannesburg, here you will be picked up from your accommodation and brought to the Kruger National Park.
 After we have seen all the beauty that Kruger has to offer we are off to Swaziland.
 After a couple of days, we return to South Africa and drive to the Drakensberg mountain range.
 This is our last inland stop before we meet the sea in Durban.
-From here on out we will travel along the coast, visiting the most beautiful towns and hostels South Africa has to offer.
+From here on out we will travel along the coast, visiting the most beautiful towns and hostels South Africa has to offer including the famous Garden Route.
 The road from Durban to Cape Town has some of the most stunning sights that mother nature has to offer.

 So put on your costume, start packing your bags and book this amazing trip with us.

 Kruger National Park

 At the crack of dawn we leave the City of Gold ( Johannesburg ) and the Highveld area of Gauteng province.
 We depart from Once in Johannesburg nice and early at 5am and start our journey north in the direction of Mpumalanga and Kruger National Park.
 On the way we will pass Long Tom Pass, Pilgrim’s Rest, God’s Window and of course Blyde River Canyon.

 Right after this spectacular canyon, we head to Kruger Adventure Lodge about 15 min outside Hazyview.
 With the twin tents as dorms spaces (2pax per tent) and luxury double private tents we will be spending 2 nights in comfort while exploring Kruger national park just a 20 min drive away.